suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 This is great.
 We can now up and down vote restaurants.
 However, you may notice that the _order_ of the restaurants is not consistent.
 This is because the API does not specify a sorting order and we get the records back in whatever order the database wants.
-Clearly, we do not want to leave this up to the database.
+We do not want to leave this up to the database.
 Let's add a sort order by the restaurant name.

 Update the code in `GetRestaurants` to have this instead: